LuKks/like-process/README.md

   }
 });
 ```

+## Example with PM2
+With the previous example, remove `this_var_not_exists;`\
+Start a process with cluster mode: `pm2 start example.js -i 2`\
+Reload when you want: `pm2 reload example`\
+The logs can be confusing due PM2 but stop, flush and you can see better.

 It's a pre-release, the usage can change and there is a lot of cases,\
 so I did not write more examples for this moment.\